nanoc/nanoc.app/content/about.md

 It is a lot safer to host a static web site than a dynamic one.

 Because nanoc does not run on the server itself, there is no way to exploit nanoc or Ruby, one way or another, in order to hack the site.
-Most CMSes do run on the server, which certainly does makes them a target for attacks.
+Most CMSes do run on the server, which certainly makes them a target for attacks.

 Using nanoc is not a guarantee that your site will be unhackable, though.
 If your FTP account has a weak password, then you’re asking for trouble.
 With nanoc you can still output dynamic files, such as PHP ones, and these pages could still be the cause of security issues.